 ’Tis is the season of love and sharing, so why wouldn’t you reward your dog’s excellent work in begging this year?
 The problem is, it’s also the season of going to the emergency vet with tummy problems or worse.
-Wunderdog spoke to our vet to get the list of no-nos.
+Wunderdog speaks to our vet to get the list of no-nos

 The problem with gravy is that it can contain onions, garlic and leeks – not great for dogs.
 The gastrointestinal signs will be fairly visible coming out front and back, and Heinz body anaemia is also on the cards.
 The symptoms for this condition include fever, sudden weakness, red urine, pale gums and loss of appetite.